 The next few years were very difficult for those who stayed on the farm.
 It was necessary to do a lot of paid labour on the mainland; construction work and custom farm work on the Island to pay down debts while continuing to develop the farm.
 In 1977, our bank manager advised us that we couldn’t keep losing money on both beef and sheep and that we had better concentrate on one or the other.
 The sheep looked to be more promising.
 So we sold the cattle and ended up getting more for the hay that would have fed them, than we got for the cows themselves.
 It was a hard thing to let go of that piece of our history, as they were good cows, each with a unique personality.

 We bought our first sheep in the summer of 1974 – 50 ewes from Manitoulin Island.
 The sheep flock has gradually increased year by year.
-In the spring of 2012 we had about 1400 lambs from 800 mature ewes and 300 yearlings – all born on pasture.
+In the spring of 2014 we had about 1400 lambs from 800 mature ewes and 300 yearlings – all born on pasture.
 We buy top quality purebred rams to reinforce characteristics we seek in our ewes and lambs: good mothering, healthy vitality, good meat formation, high milk production, quality wool.
 Our most prominent flock genetics are currently North Country Cheviot and Suffolk with contributions from several other breeds.
 We plan to continue this slow flock expansion as we improve our management and marketing skills.
 Most of our lambs enter the Toronto market via the Ontario Stock Yards at Cookstown where our reputation for top quality is well established.
 We have also worked diligently to build a market of private lamb sales to customers in Kingston, Ottawa, Toronto and the surrounding area.
 Customers purchase whole, half or best cuts of half lamb by order, from early November through late February.
-We also supply local Kingston and Prince Edward County butchers with lamb.
+We also supply our local Kingston butcher with lamb.

 The rule of thumb when we first got sheep was that the wool clip (the amount of wool that comes from shearing) would pay for the flock’s medical expenses.
 In the following years, the wool clip did not even cover our shearing costs.
 A family trip out east, by Ian, Sally and the boys, to visit Ian’s family, in 1995, resulted in the first Topsy wool being shipped to the mill we still use today.
 It linked our lives to his early family history.
 In 1996, we received the first blankets and yarn made from our own wool.
 More wool was shipped in 1997 & 1998, with some blankets and yarn being sold to friends, relatives and neighbours.
 A more serious effort to market wool products began in 1999, with some sales through a store on Amherst Island and 2 craft shows.
-This marketing effort was expanded in 2000, with professionally developed brochures, a web site, an 888 phone number, several craft shows, 2 sheep dog trials, and several retail outlets.
+This marketing effort was expanded in 2000, with professionally developed brochures, a web site with on-line store, an 888 phone number, several craft shows, 2 sheep dog trials, and several retail outlets.